 - Plan Ahead: I did a lot of research about the PHR exam to understand the level of commitment required—time, financial, physical, and emotional—and to gauge my readiness.
 At the time of planning, HRCI had just announced changes to its content outline and exam weighting, so it was helpful to know what those changes meant for me.
 Also, I reached out to a few people in my network to ask about their experiences with the exam.
 Hearing their experiences gave me a general sense of how to commit my time and effort to the exam.
 Planning ahead helps to reduce surprises and stress for the test taker.

-- Preparatory Course: When it comes to test taking, some of us experience the jitters.
+- Take a Preparatory Course: When it comes to test taking, some of us experience the jitters.
 Since I didn’t want any form of mental roadblock that could impact my exam, I decided to enroll in a virtual/instructor-led preparatory course.
-During the prep course, I could ask questions, learn test taking strategies, and practice exam questions with others.
+During the prep course, I could ask questions, learn test taking strategies, and practice exam questions with peers.
 The course gave me the confidence I needed while going into the exam.
 It also helped me to stay accountable and on track with my study goals.
 You can find approved tutors through HRCI’s list of Certification Preparation Providers.

 - Use Multiple Preparation Materials: Different retailers sell study materials for the PHR exam.
 However, I firmly believe that the ability to pass the exam comes from adequate preparation, not necessarily the brand of study materials.
 In my case, I used the HRCP Study Program, which gave me access to books, flashcards, and practice tests.
 There were five books (with corresponding flashcards), and each unit covered a functional area of the exam.
 I read each book from cover to cover and used the flashcards after completing each unit.
 I found the flashcards handy as I went about my regular day because I could study them during my commute to work or during my lunch break.
 At the end of each unit, I used the practice tests to gauge my retention of the content.
 Outside of HRCP’s materials, I also purchased a study app called Pocket Prep—this app sent me daily notifications to answer the “question of the day” and also provided additional practice questions.
 Lastly, you can also search for free online tests on Google, which I found useful as well.

 - Develop a Study Plan: One of the best advice I received was to create a study plan.
 A study plan helps you to structure your study materials and ensures that you meet your study goals before the exam.
 You can find samples of study plans online or through your study program.
-However, I’ll advise that you customize a study plan that works for you—one that allows you to spend more time on your areas of weakness.
+However, I’ll advise that you create a study plan that works for you—one that allows you to spend more time on your areas of weakness.
 Whether your goal is to cover several chapters per day or to take more practice tests, ensure that your study plan is realistic.

 - Practice, Practice, Practice: As the old saying goes, “practice makes perfect.”
 The best way to get comfortable with test taking is to practice it.
 You want to be able to walk confidently into the exam center, feeling ready for the exam.
 Try out as many practice tests as possible so that you can get familiar with the style, pace, and challenges of the exam.
 A month before the scheduled test date, I focused only on taking practice tests, especially the comprehensive ones.
 I found this approach helpful because it made me conscious of my pace and helped me identify those chapters I needed to revisit.